hbz/lobid-blog/_drafts/lobid-api.md

 # JSON-LD: an RDF serialization, or JSON with context

 JSON-LD is a W3C recommendation for a JSON-based linked data serialization.
 There are two ways to view JSON-LD: as an RDF serialization (like N-Triples, Turtle, or RDF-XML), or as a way to use JSON for linking data.
 This is reflected in the [JSON-LD spec](https://www.w3.org/TR/json-ld/), which both states that JSON-LD is "usable as RDF", and that it is "designed to be usable directly as JSON, with no knowledge of RDF".
+Regular JSON becomes serializable as RDF by [attaching a context](https://www.w3.org/TR/json-ld/#the-context).

 ## Generic JSON-LD in the 1.x system